 The Highland Clearances are a particularly painful part of Scottish history and perhaps one of the reasons the Scottish have such an affinity towards American Indians.
 The Clearances are the Scottish people’s Trail of Tears, and those memories give the landscapes a haunting beauty.

 The road cut east, away from the loch and we finally got to that open stretch of road that went up and up.
 Stopping next to the Highland cow, I snapped a photo of him chewing on grass.
 We’d named them “hipster cows” because of the tuft of hair that hangs over their eyes like bangs.
 Highland cows look as if they are equally capable of discussing the London indie music scene as they are of providing very tasty meat for pasties and pies.

-When we did get to that summit though, we saw something that brought tears to my eyes.
-A small road-sign alerting vehicles there was a six mile descent into the town of Fort Augustus, our destination.
+When we did get to that summit, though, we saw something that brought tears to my eyes.
+A small road-sign alerted vehicles that there was a six-mile descent into the town of Fort Augustus, our destination.
 We could barely contain our joy.
 Six miles of pure downhill.
 No pedaling.
 No struggle.
 Just gravity having her way with us.

 We pulled into Fort Augustus and stopped at the first inn that met our needs: beds, food and beer.
 There would be no using the tent I dragged along and Matt asked if I was reassured by its presence.
 As we were getting our rooms, Matt joked to the receptionist that we were on our honeymoon and wanted something romantic.
 He’s a funny guy.